What is Process Costing?

 - The finished products are identical & cannot be easily distinguished unless batch coding is done.

-- The production process is continuous for all days in the year except regular breakdown hours required during the year for maintenance of the machinery.
+- The production process is continuous for all days in the year except for regular breakdown hours required to maintain the machinery.

 - The total cost of production is divided among each process on a suitable basis.

-- The company requires to keep records for each production process, such as units or costs introduced in each process and passed on to the next stage of production.
+- The company is required to keep records for each production process, such as units or costs introduced in each process and passed on to the next stage of production.

 Conclusion